Common Questions:

 What happens if the boat breaks down during the class?

 It is rare to have significant boat problems, but it is possible.
 Learning to deal with issues on the boat is normal and part of sailing.
-Our experience has been that so long as the class goes forward students welcome the challenges provided by problems on the boat.
+Our experience has been that, so long as the class moves forward, students welcome the challenges posed by problems on the boat.
 For example, if a fitting breaks, the captain and students may need to stop and fix it using spares on board our vessel.
-The class would then continue on as normal after the repair is completed successfully.
-Other examples could be given but in general as long as the class goes forward, and we have time to complete all the skills required in the ASA standard no refund would be given.
+The class would then continue as usual after the repair is completed.
+Other examples could be given, but in general, as long as the class moves forward and we have time to complete all the skills required by the ASA standard, no refund would be given.

 Is tobacco allowed on our sailboat?